 The world only has 12 years to figure out how to keep temperatures from rising less than 1.5°C.

-What happens if we creep toward 2°C?
+What happens if we creep toward changes of 2°C?
 Tens of millions more people will live in water-stressed regions; plant species would be twice as likely to decline; and corals would almost completely die out.

 That’s the topline takeaway from a report published last week by the United Nations Intergovernmental Panel on Climate Change to assess how the globe can avoid catastrophic warming.

 The report’s authors, all 91 of them, analyzed various scenarios that would avoid the worst impacts of a warming world.
 The "mid-range" pathways require renewables to provide 70 to 85 percent of electricity by 2050.

 The reality today is very different.
 Solar and wind now make up 7 percent of the global power market, according to Wood Mackenzie.
 Overall, the world lags significantly behind the goals set out by the study’s authors.
 Meeting them, according to a co-chair of one of the IPCC’s working groups, “would require unprecedented changes.”

 A new report from Wood Mackenzie finds “the point of singularity” — the moment when renewable electricity outpaces oil and gas — won’t happen until 2035.
 Based on the findings in the IPCC report, that’s five years too late to achieve drastic and necessary changes.
 WoodMac also notes, though, that the inflection point could arrive earlier due to “tectonic shifts” in battery technologies or distributed energy business models.

 In other words, the globe is facing a historic energy transition in speed and scope — and it's still not enough.

 “We’re very far from 70 to 85 percent,” said Dan Shreve, WoodMac’s head of global wind energy research.
 “I think we’re a long way off, quite frankly.
 We’re going to have a tremendous amount of difficulty achieving that 2050 goal.”